ryanzhouuu/suki/docs/design.md

 - Make it easy for users to add anime they are watching, completed, paused, dropped, or planning to watch.
 - Provide a watchlist flow for bookmarking future watches without forcing a full rating decision.
-- Create a distinctive ranking system inspired by Beli, where pairwise comparisons produce ranked lists.
+- Create a distinctive ranking system inspired by Beli, where pairwise **series** comparisons produce ranked franchise lists.
 - Let users browse public profiles, lists, and rankings.
 - Support friend relationships so users can follow people whose taste they care about.
 - Capture enough structured preference data to enable future recommendations.